M270 Multiple Launch Rocket System: Background

 The MLRS was initially conceived as the General Support Rocket System (GSRS).
-In December 1975, the U.S. Army Missile Command issued a request for proposal to industry to assist in determining the best technical approach for the GSRS.
+In December 1975, the US Army Missile Command issued a request for proposal to industry to assist in determining the best technical approach for the GSRS.
 In March 1976, the Army awarded contracts to Boeing, Emerson Electric, Martin Marietta, Northrop and Vought to explore the concept definition of the GSRS.
 In September 1977, Boeing Aerospace and Vought were awarded contracts to develop prototypes of the GSRS.

-In 1978, the U.S. Army Aviation and Missile Command made changes to the program so that the GSRS could be manufactured in Europe.
+In 1978, the US Army Aviation and Missile Command made changes to the program so that the GSRS could be manufactured in Europe.
 This was to allow European nations, who had been independently pursuing their own MLRS programs, to buy in to the program.
 In July 1979, the United States, West Germany, France and the United Kingdom signed a memorandum of understanding for joint development and production of GSRS.
 In November 1979, GSRS was accordingly redesignated the multiple launch rocket system.
 Both competitors delivered three MLRS prototypes to the Army.

 The Army evaluated the MLRS prototypes from December 1979 – February 1980.
 In May 1980, the Army selected the Vought system.
 In early 1982, Vought began low-rate initial production.
 In August 1982, the first production models were delivered.
 In early 1983, the first units were delivered to the 1st Infantry Division.
 In March 1983, the first operational M270 battery was formed.
 In September 1983, the first unit was sent to West Germany.

 European nations produced 287 MLRS systems, with the first being delivered in 1989.
 Some 1,300 M270 systems have been manufactured in the United States and in Western Europe to date, along with more than 700,000 rockets of all kinds, including over 70,000 GMLRS guided munitions as of March 2024.